ClinicEvents/GenAI-Health-Hackathon/README.md

     - Kendra
     - SageMaker (Jupyter Notebook)

+NOTE: You can employ libraries like Langchain in Jupyter Notebook (SageMaker) but always using AWS services.

-- **NOT** allowed to extract/move info out of the specified places for all of the challenges' files.
+- **NOT** allowed to extract/move information out of the specified places for all of the challenges' files.

 - The challenge will only be validated if the participants save ALL the needed files to replicate the provided answer by the group members.